-We are raising funds for a new community makespace building!
+We are raising funds to finish paying off our new makespace building!

 This is a huge project for Talent Maker City, and we need your support to Make It SO!